Barbara Stanwyck: Ziegfeld girl and Broadway success

 In 1923, a few months before her 16th birthday, Stanwyck auditioned for a place in the chorus at the Strand Roof, a nightclub over the Strand Theatre in Times Square.
 A few months later, she obtained a job as a dancer in the 1922 and 1923 seasons of the Ziegfeld Follies, dancing at the New Amsterdam Theater.
 For the next several years, she worked as a chorus girl, performing from midnight to seven in the morning at nightclubs owned by Texas Guinan.
-She also occasionally served as a dance instructor at a speakeasy for gays and lesbians owned by Guinan.
+She also occasionally served as a dance instructor at a speakeasy owned by Guinan.
 One of her good friends during those years was pianist Oscar Levant, who described her as being "wary of sophisticates and phonies".

 Billy LaHiff, who owned a popular pub frequented by show people, introduced Stanwyck in 1926 to impresario Willard Mack, who was casting his play The Noose.
 Stanwyck successfully auditioned for the part of the chorus girl.
 As initially staged, the play was not a success.
 In an effort to improve it, Mack decided to expand Stanwyck's part to include more pathos.
 The Noose reopened in October 1926, and became one of the most successful plays of the season, running on Broadway for nine months and 198 performances.
 At the suggestion of David Belasco, Stanwyck changed her name to Barbara Stanwyck by combining the first name of the title character in the play Barbara Frietchie with the last name of the actress in the play, Jane Stanwyck; both were found on a 1906 theater program.

 Stanwyck had her first leading role in Burlesque (1927), which was a critical and commercial success.
 Its producer Arthur Hopkins later described casting her because she had "a sort of rough poignancy.
 She at once displayed more sensitive, easily expressed emotion than I had encountered since Pauline Lord."
 The same year, Stanwyck made her first film appearance as a fan dancer in Broadway Nights (1927).
 While playing in Burlesque, Stanwyck had begun a relationship with actor Frank Fay.
 Soon after marrying on August 26, 1928, the couple moved to Los Angeles, where Stanwyck hoped to pursue a career in films.